gini/gini-vision-lib-android/componentapiexample/README.md

 Component API Example App
 =========================

-The Component API example app provides you with a sample usage of the Gini Vision Library's Component API fragments.
+This example app provides you with a sample usage of the Gini Vision Library's Component API.

 The Gini API SDK is used for analyzing documents and sending feedback.